 - Avoid touching your eyes, nose or mouth with unwashed hands

-- Students, staff, faculty and visitors on campus are expected to follow social distancing measures recommended by the U.S. Centers for Disease Control and Prevention and the World Health Organization, including maintaining a distance of at least three feet between individuals and practicing good hygiene.
+- Students, staff, faculty and visitors on campus are expected to follow social distancing measures recommended by the U.S. Centers for Disease Control and Prevention and the World Health Organization, including maintaining a distance of at least six feet between individuals and practicing good hygiene.

 - Don't share food or beverages with others